CentoXome® – Turning Years Into Days

-We offer flexible testing options and additional services to provide a NEW CentoXome analysis tailored to patients’ needs, such as for ongoing pregnancies with fetal abnormalities, for prenatal diagnostics (CentoXome Prenatal).
+We offer flexible testing options and additional services to provide a CentoXome analysis tailored to patients’ needs, including WES for ongoing pregnancies with fetal abnormalities for prenatal diagnostics (CentoXome Prenatal).
 Additionally, we offer an advanced multiomic WES solution, CentoXome MOx, which integrates deep exomic and biochemical insights in a single test to enable early diagnosis, better prognosis, and optimized treatment planning.

 |Fast||≤15 business days|

-Solo: only the affected index patient is tested; Duo: index patient and affected or unaffected family member are tested; Trio: index patient and two family members, affected or unaffected are tested; PLUS: additional family member beyond Trio is tested; SVs: structural variants; CNVs: copy number variants; sWGS, shallow whole genome sequencing; CMA: chromosomal microarray analysis
+*Solo: only the affected index patient is tested; Duo: index patient and affected or unaffected family member are tested; Trio: index patient and two family members, affected or unaffected are tested; PLUS: additional family member beyond Trio is tested.
+Mitochondrial genome analysis is performed only for the index patient and maternal samples.

 **More details at Variant Reclassification Program

-When choosing our WES service, physicians, patients, and partners can feel confident that they will receive high-quality sequencing combined with best data analysis and interpretation, documented in comprehensive medical reports.
-By combining deep phenotype data with high quality genotype data using our advanced bioinformatics pipeline and artificial intelligence (AI), we accurately identify and prioritize disease-causing variants to deliver best-in-class clinical interpretation and reporting.
+When choosing our WES, physicians, patients, and partners can feel confident that they will receive high-quality sequencing combined with best data analysis and interpretation, documented in comprehensive medical reports.
+By combining deep phenotype data with genotype data using our advanced bioinformatics pipeline and artificial intelligence (AI), we accurately identify and prioritize disease-causing variants to deliver best-in-class clinical interpretation and reporting.

-NEW CentoXome always includes medical reporting based on our clinical interpretation expertise, best-in-class curated variant data from our Bio/Databank, and international best-practice guidelines.
+CentoXome always includes medical reporting based on our clinical interpretation expertise, best-in-class curated variant data from our Bio/Databank, and international best-practice guidelines.
 A team of highly trained clinical geneticists and scientists interpret the data and cross-check every medical report.
-When applicable, we use our complementary omics testing platform and in-house data from our Bio/Databank to confirm results and validate the pathogenicity of variants found.
-All historical high-quality classifications are curated and codified in our Bio/Databank, which is a reference for diagnostic decisions and classifications.
+All historical high-quality classifications are curated and codified in our rare-disease centric Bio/Databank, which is a reference for diagnostic decisions and classifications.
 This data repository covers a wide range of ethnicities, unique variant data, and multiomic data from more than 120 countries.

 Test reports always contain clear actionable clinical results, recommendations, and follow-up options.
 They are phenotype-driven and focused on reporting findings related to the patient’s clinical presentation/patient’s indications.